structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Event Action Mapping.md

 #### Validation Events

-HTML provides events that you can use to extend validation behavior:
+HTML provides validation-related events that can be useful in combination with custom JavaScript:

 - `invalid` - fires when a field fails validation
-- `input` - fires when the value changes, useful for live validation
+- `input` - fires when the value changes, useful for live validation feedback
 - `change` - fires when the field loses focus after the value changed

-You can use these events with Event Action Mapping to trigger custom validation logic or display custom error messages.
+These events are primarily useful for custom JavaScript validation logic, not for Event Action Mapping actions.
+For details on integrating custom JavaScript, see the Custom JavaScript Integration section.

-#### Validation CSS Classes
+#### Validation CSS Pseudo-Classes

 The browser automatically applies CSS pseudo-classes to form fields based on their validation state: